ring_exp tactic

 - transp : tactic.transparency

-This structure has two copies of eval_info
+This structure has two copies of eval_info:

-When evaluating an exponent, we put info_e
+When evaluating an exponent, we put info_e in info_b.

 Access the instance cache.